Wastewater Systems.

 (n) Fees. - The local health department may assess an administrative fee of no more than thirty-five dollars ($35.00) for filing costs.

-(o) Change in System Ownership. - A wastewater system authorized pursuant to this section shall be transferrable to a new owner with the consent of the Authorized On-Site Wastewater Evaluator.
-The new owner and the Authorized On-Site Wastewater Evaluator shall enter a contract for the wastewater system.
+(o) Change in System Ownership. - A wastewater system authorized pursuant to this section shall not be affected by change of ownership of the site for the wastewater system.

 (o1) Revocation. - A Notice of Intent to Construct or an Authorization to Operate issued by an Authorized On-Site Wastewater Evaluator under this section may be revoked by the Authorized On-Site Wastewater Evaluator that issued the Notice of Intent to Construct or the Authorization to Operate.
 The Authorized On-Site Wastewater Evaluator shall send written notification of the revocation to the owner, the licensed soil scientist, if applicable, the licensed geologist, if any, the certified contractor, the local health department, and the certified water pollution control system operator, if any.
 The Authorized On-Site Wastewater Evaluator shall cite the specific reason for the revocation in the written notification.